ShelbyTV/BigData/README.md

 This program must be run from a machine that has access to the production mongo databases.

+NB: This program will pound `gtVideo` (creating significant replication lag, page faults, lock %), so you may want to run it off-peak.

 ## Language Detection

 Inside `lib/compact-language-detector` is source code that was downloaded that originally came from Google Chrome.
 It uses `make` to be built, so it couldn't be easily integrated into the `scons` build infrastructure.